What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 After defining a target list, he can schedule various campaigns.

 A sender must have an active SIM card on a mobile device to send a usual SMS.
-The process involves tying a text, choosing a recipient, and pressing the send button.
+The process involves typing a text, choosing a recipient, and pressing the send button.
 While in the case of Bulk SMS, the sender is an application.
 If the target number is active, the network delivers the text.
 Otherwise, the application gets an error response.

 What is a text message as per the GSM standards?

-An SMS is a message that has been encoded in accordance with the gsm standards.
+An SMS is a message that has been encoded in accordance with the GSM standards.
 Both the sender and the recipient need to follow the same format and procedures mentioned in the protocol specifications for the service.
 The standard protocol enables an SMS text to be displayed in a human-readable format on any handset.
 GSM map is the message format protocol that encapsulates text and other details in a standard format.

 What types of messaging flows are there?